asvath/cadcd/README.md

 at 10Hz will be released in the future.

 ### Folder structure
-To utilize the files in this repo, we had the following folder structure:
+To utilize the files in this repo, we recommend the following folder structure:

 	calibmoose/
 	├── F.yaml, B.yaml etc